Knightstone, Weston-super-Mare

 Documents (Paper or Electronic) Held by Berry Redmond Gordon & Penney LLP

 We close matters only once the matter is concluded and we have received our fees.
 At that point we will return to you, upon request, material provided to us for the purposes of that matter and any other papers or material which belong to you or to which you are entitled.
-We will retain everything else.
-We cannot undertake to keep files for any specific period of time but will endeavour to keep all files for as long as required by the Law Society guidelines (6 years), after which time we reserve the right to dispose of them.
+Please see our Data and Privacy Notice.

 Whether during the course of a matter or after it has terminated, we may be required for some reason compulsorily to disclose documents or to give information orally or in writing relating to a matter or your affairs, following a court order, notice or demand served by an entity or person with the authority to compel such disclosure, then we shall comply.
 If this involves us in work, we will be entitled to be paid by you the costs of such work at our existing hourly rates at that time.
 If there is a question of professional privilege, we will let you know and advise you of the opportunity to waive privilege.
 If you decide not to waive privilege and this is challenged, we will be entitled to be paid by you for the costs incurred in preserving privilege on your behalf.